Senior Research Scientist, Bioinformatician (Cancer Science Institute)

-Candidates are required to have a strong quantitative and statistics background, as well as strong programming skills (e.g. Python, Perl, C, C++, Java, R or other related programming knowledge), and excellent skills in handling Linux clusters and genomic databases.
-Experience in analyzing single cell and/or long-read sequencing data is ideal but not required.
+- Strong quantitative and statistics background, as well as strong programming skills (e.g. Python, Perl, C, C++, Java, R or other related programming knowledge), and excellent skills in handling Linux clusters and genomic databases

 At NUS, the health and safety of our staff and students are one of our utmost priorities, and COVID-vaccination supports our commitment to ensure the safety of our community and to make NUS as safe and welcoming as possible.
 Many of our roles require a significant amount of physical interactions with students/staff/public members.
 Even for job roles that may be performed remotely, there will be instances where on-campus presence is required.